Dr. Yates' Stress Physiology Lab

-Kristin was born in Kearney, Nebraska and after graduating from high school attended UNL with the original goal of attending vet school.
+Kristin was born in Kearney, Nebraska and after graduating from high school attended University of Nebraska-Lincoln with the original goal of attending vet school.
 Kristin completed her Bachelor's Degree in Animal Science in 2010 and then took an internship at Schering-Plough Animal Health for eight months.
-Following that she decided to continue her education in Reproductive Physiology and headed back to UNL to work on her Master's degree with Dr. Jennifer Wood.
+Following that she decided to continue her education in Reproductive Physiology and headed back to University of Nebraska-Lincoln to work on her Master's degree with Dr. Jennifer Wood.
 After completing her Masters work which focused on the effects of maternal obesity on adipose and muscle development in the mid-gestational mouse, Kristin took a job at GeneSeek as a laboratory technician in their veterinary diagnostics division.
 After one year at GeneSeek, a position opened up at the University with Dr. Yates so Kristin got the opportunity to get back to research which is what she loves to do.
 Kristin is in charge of the daily activities of the laboratory as well as training laboratory skills to the graduate and undergraduate students.
-Kristin along with her husband Matt and two dogs Abby and Bailey welcomed a precious baby girl, Emma, to their family in 2015.
+Kristin along with her husband Matt have one daughter, Emma, and two dogs Abby and Bailey welcomed a precious baby girl, Emma, to their family in 2015.

-2016 – William G. Whitmore Memorial Student Travel Grant, Univ of Nebraska-Lincoln
+2016 – William G. Whitmore Memorial Student Travel Grant, University of Nebraska-Lincoln

 2016 – Aspen/Snowmass Perinatal Biology Travel Award, USDA/NIH

-2016 – Graduate College Student Travel Grant, Univ of Nebraska-Lincoln
+2016 – Graduate College Student Travel Grant, University of Nebraska-Lincoln

 Hannah Riley, BS – Hannah got a BS in Animal Science with a minor in Agribusiness in May 2016.
 She worked in our lab from 2014 through her graduation where she completed an Undergraduate Creative Activity and Research (UCARE) project.
 Hannah is currently pursuing her Master's degree with Dr. Mary Drewnoski at UNL in heifer development.